International Baccalaureate

-The International Baccalaureate Organization (IBO), more commonly known as the International Baccalaureate (IB), is a nonprofit foundation headquartered in Geneva, Switzerland and founded in 1968.
+The International Baccalaureate Organization (IBO), more commonly known as the International Baccalaureate (IB), is a nonprofit foundation headquartered in Geneva, Switzerland, and founded in 1968.
 It offers four educational programmes: the IB Primary Years Programme for children aged 3 to 12, the IB Middle Years Programme for students aged 12 to 16, and the IB Diploma Programme and the IB Career-related Programme for students aged 16 to 19.
 To teach these programmes, schools must be authorized by the International Baccalaureate.

 The organization's name and logo were changed in 2007 to reflect new structural arrangements.
 Consequently, "IB" may now refer to the organization itself, any of the four programmes, or the diploma or certificates awarded at the end of a programme.

 History

 Inception

 The foundations of the International Baccalaureate (IB) can be traced back to 1948, when Marie-Thérèse Maurette authored the booklet "Educational Techniques for Peace.
 Do They Exist?".
 In this pioneering work, Maurette proposed an education model centered on international understanding and peace—principles that would later shape the core philosophy of the IB Diploma Programme (IBDP).
 Building on this vision, a group of educators at the International School of Geneva (Ecolint) took steps in the mid-1960s to formalize an international education framework.

 They established the International Schools Examinations Syndicate (ISES), which laid the groundwork for a more structured and globally recognized curriculum.
-Over time, ISES evolved into the International Baccalaureate Office (IBO), then the International Baccalaureate Organization, today known as the International Baccalaureate (IB).
+Over time, ISES evolved into the International Baccalaureate Office (IBO), which was founded on 25 October 1968, with an office in Geneva, Switzerland, where it is still headquartered.
+This later evolved into the International Baccalaureate Organization, and is today known as the International Baccalaureate (IB).